waveform80/picamera/docs/recipes2.rst

             self.rows = (height + 15) // 16

         def write(self, s):
-            # Load the motion data from the string to the written
+            # Load the motion data from the string to a numpy array
             data = np.fromstring(s, dtype=motion_dtype)
             # Re-shape it and calculate the magnitude of each vector
             data = data.reshape((self.rows, self.cols))